| Dictionary | Lessons | Resources | LibraryASL University Main |

 "ASL 1: Jane Smith: Final Exam Proctor Info: REPLY REQUESTED."

 Please read your syllabus (and re-read it) until you understand what it will take to get the grade you want out of this course.
 Use the links in your syllabus to make sure you take the right quizzes.
 (There are practice quizzes that are good to take but that don't count toward your grade.
-So use the links from your syllabus to be sure).
+So use the links from your syllabus to be sure.
 If you note any conflicting information or information that needs updating...do let me know.
-Here at ASLU we are always tinkering with the website trying to make improvements.
+Here at ASLU we are always working on website trying to make improvements.

-If you want to see your scores for the assignments there is a "GRADES" link at the https://canvas.instructure.com/ site.
 When you get near the end of your lesson quizzes it will be time to submit your research paper, your "video project," and the name of a local proctor for your final exam (see the syllabus for more info).
 You can turn in your research paper, culture test, video project, and final exam at ANY time during the course.
 Just make sure to get everything done a couple weeks before you need your letter grade.
-(At the end of the semester there is the "end of semester rush" when the procrastinators turn in their assignments and it sometimes takes us a couple of weeks to get everything graded.
+(At the end of the semester there is an "end of semester rush" when the procrastinators turn in their assignments and it sometimes takes us a couple of weeks to get everything graded.

 I recommend you keep backups of your work (quiz answers, etc.) so that when you get done with the course you will have an electronic folder with your answers to the quizzes, your receptive final exam answers, your research paper, and a backup of your expressive video (see the syllabus for more info).
 When you get everything completed, I'll document your work by awarding you documentation in PDF format.

 Feel free to email me any time for any reason.
-If you do not hear back from me within 48 hours, feel free to resend your email.
-(I get a rather large number of emails.)
+If you do not hear back from me within a week, resend your email.
+(I get a rather large number of emails but I'm very good at replying to all emails when I come into the office.)
 Understand that I am not bothered at all whatsoever by my registered students sending as many emails as they would like or need in order to succeed in their studies.

 A note regarding the Final Exam and the Video Project (see the syllabus for general details).
 The final exam is weighted at about 5:1 which means that each sentence has about five concepts and if any one of those concepts is missed the whole sentence is wrong.
 This provides a testing result that is similar in rigor and difficulty to what I expect from my in-person college students.
 I expect my online students to pass their Video Project and also their Final Exam at 70% or better so that I can document that the distance education student has attained a level of communicative competence similar to what would be typically be demonstrated by a first or second semester college student (depending on which level is being tested) achieving a "C-" or better.